 A 100 Ω resistor is connected to a 220 V, 50 Hz ac supply.

-(a) Calculate the RMS value of current in the connection
+(a) What is the rms value of current in the circuit?

 Answer 7.1 :

 The source voltage V is 220 V

 a) To determine the RMS value of the current in the connection, we use the following relation :

 b) The total power consumed over an entire cycle can be calculated using the following formula :

 = 220 x 2.2 = 484 W